Amaralovelyn/LITA_Class_Documentation/README.md

 9. And finally, I copied and removed the First Name and Surname column respectively and renamed them respectively.

 # MY PROJECT WORK IN DATA ANALYSIS WITH THE INCUBATOR HUB

 ## PROJECT TITLE: SALES AND CUSTOMERS DATA ANALYSIS

 ## PROJECT 1: Sales Performance Analysis for a Retail Store

+### Project Overview/Summary: This Project is base on two dataset Analysis, simply named Project 1 and 2.

-### Project Overview/Summary: In this project, I will be analyzing the sales performance of a retail store.
+In Project 1, I analyzed the sales performance of a retail store.
 I explored the sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
 The goal is to produce an interactive Power BI dashboard that highlights these findings

+In Project 2, customer data subscription service was analyzed to identify segments and trends.
+This was aimed at understanding customer behavior, track subscription types, and identify key trends in cancellations and renewals.
+The final deliverable is a Power BI dashboard that presents my analysis.

-### Procedure:
+### PROJECT 1 Procedure:

 ### 1. Using Excel: